lpohl/reGeorg/README.md

   -r , --read-buff     Local read buffer, max data to be sent per POST -u , --url           The url containing the tunnel script -v , --verbose       Verbose output[INFO|DEBUG]
+  -x , --proxy         Set Proxy URL (http://myproxy:8080) -A , --authproxy     Use Kerberos Auth with the Proxy -a , --auth          Use Basic Auth for tunnel Script Access ( -a user:pass)

 ```